asimihsan/asim_ihsan_io/hugo/content/posts/formal-modeling-as-a-design-tool/index.md

 ---
-title: "[DRAFT] Formal modeling as a design tool"
+title: "Formal modeling as a design tool"
 date: 2022-01-18T20:14:00-07:00
 aliases:
   - /posts/formal-modeling-as-a-design-tool/
   - /formal-modeling-as-a-design-tool/
-draft: true
+draft: false
 summary: |
     [Alloy](https://alloytools.org/) is a language and analyzer for formal software modeling.
 As a way of starting to learn Alloy I model a toy design that I know to be broken: Python pip's legacy dependency resolution algorithm.
 objectives: |